 In 1975 he ventured into color photography in addition to his exclusively black-and-white pictures made earlier.

 True to his passion for music, Clergue continues to play the violin and takes part in unique musical performances.
 In 1992 he presented his Provence – 4 Seasons slideshow within the framework of les Provenciades to the accompaniment of the Marseille Symphony Orchestra.
 In 1993, together with pianist Kochoyan, Clergue produced an audio-visual performance Jazz y Toros at the Nîmes Opera Theater, later shown at the Arles Festival of Photography.

-Stage design is also in the focus of Clergue’s attention.
+Stage design was also in the focus of Clergue’s attention.
 He made stage sets for the following ballets:

 - Le Jour où la terre trembla (Ballets Modernes de Paris, 1959);

 - Orlando Furioso (La Fenice Theater, Venice, Italy, 1972);

 - Le Fils du Vent after Jean Cocteau (1963, remained unproduced because of Cocteau’s death).